CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/index.md

-# Create an EC2 instance from an AMET AMI
+# Spin up a server using an AMET AMI

 ```{toctree}